fchabrun/VEXAS-BloodSmear/README.md

 **Setting.** Case-control study in a tertiary care center.

-**Participants.** We compared three groups: patients with VEXAS syndrome (identified UBA1 mutation) (VEXAS group); patients with clinical and biological features strongly suggestive of VEXAS syndrome but without UBA1 mutation (UBA1-WT group); patients with a myelodysplastic syndrome and without clinical suspicion of VEXAS syndrome, that were matched on gender and age to patients from the VEXAS and UBA1-WT groups, with at a 1:1 ratio.
+**Participants.** We compared three groups: patients with VEXAS syndrome (identified *UBA1* mutation) (VEXAS group); patients with clinical and biological features strongly suggestive of VEXAS syndrome but without *UBA1* mutation (UBA1-WT group); patients with a myelodysplastic syndrome and without clinical suspicion of VEXAS syndrome, that were matched on gender and age to patients from the VEXAS and UBA1-WT groups, with at a 1:1 ratio (SMD group).

 **Intervention.** To compare images of circulating leukocytes, we applied a two-step procedure.
 First, we used self-supervised contrastive learning to train convolutional neural networks to translate leukocyte images into lower-dimensional encodings.
 Then, we employed support vector machine to predict patients’ condition based on those leukocyte encodings.